 - Material – USA Sourced 100% natural cotton canvas.
 596gsm PVC floor

-- STANDARD FEATURES: Canvas Alpha Wall Tent includes the complete tent with aluminum frame, rafter angle kits and free-floating PVC floor, NO NEED TO BUY THEM SEPARATELY!
-Basic features include the stove jack with flap, durable 3-layer large triangular windows, zippered door with storm flap, bug mesh, sod cloth and all standard essentials packed in a waterproof tent bag for easy transport and storage
+- STANDARD FEATURES – Canvas Alpha Wall Tent includes the complete tent with aluminum frame, rafter angle kits and free-floating PVC floor, NO NEED TO BUY THEM SEPARATELY!

-- INTERIOR FEATURES: Our 4 season camping tents are spacious enough to accommodate large group of people, families and friends making them ideal tents for camping.
-Durable 3-layer large triangular distinctive windows come with clear polyvinyl flap with a durable Velcro fastening system for letting in natural light without losing the heat from your stove, better ventilation and clear views.
-All the seams are double stitched, corners are reinforced for added strength
+- INTERIOR FEATURES – Our 4 season camping tents are spacious enough to accommodate large group of people, families and friends making them ideal tents for camping.

 Everything about this tent looks like it was built to last and withstand any weather you could put it up in.
 Everything from the canvas to poles and stakes looks like it would survive a hurricane.